udzura/slides/rubykaigi2025/script.md

 I found examples where this process was automated using Python.
 For us, doing this with Ruby is straightforward.

-When I first ran the test cases related to i32 operations, several tests failed, including bitshift instructions, as somewhat expected.
+When I first ran the test cases related to i32 operations, several tests failed, including bitshift instructions, as I somewhat expected.
 After fixing all of those failures, I was able to get the grayscale example program to run successfully to completion.

 It's working correctly, right?
 Looks like the examples.

-This raised the momentum to run something even more practical:
+This gave me the momentum to run something even more practical:
 Ruby dot Wasm.

 Running Ruby dot Wasm requires proper WASI support in addition to the instructions.

-Building Ruby dot Wasm in default options requires 37 WASI functions.
+Building Ruby dot Wasm with default options requires 37 WASI functions.

 I started to implement these 37 functions, grouping them into a single class for easy importing.

-As an example, implementing `ClockTime.get` essentially just wraps Ruby's `Time.now`.
+As an example, implementing `clock_time_get` essentially just wraps Ruby's `Time.now`.
-It might look a bit odd, since it's just bridging the Wasm world and the OS world using Ruby, but it is a essential process.
+It might look a bit odd, since it's just bridging the Wasm world and the OS world using Ruby, but it is an essential process.

 Thus, the task became diligently implementing these WASI functions one by one.
 My strategy was simple: